 Consider this illustration.
 All the letters that make up the words I am typing are nothing more than symbols.
 The words themselves are symbols, but their meaning is spiritual.
 Their meaning can excite emotions – making you resonate with passion or offence, comfort, joy, fear or aggression.
-The words themselves are doing this as you interpret their meaning – the meaning of symbols.
+The words are doing this as you interpret their meaning – the meaning of the symbols.
 You do this subconsciously, but your heart is impacted.

 Symbolism & Rowling

 J.K.
 Rowling has accomplished an immense spiritual victory simply through having written detailed symbolism into her books, and of those works being read so broadly.
 Every person who reads Harry Potter is vicariously participating in the processes of Alchemy and is giving their ear to its teachings.

 Christianity actually teaches this principle where we say that our Scriptures wash a person (Eph.
 5:26) and that faith comes by hearing (Rom.
 10:17).
 Thus, in HP we have an example of an influential message working in opposition to the Bible.